keptn/lifecycle-toolkit/docs/content/en/contribute/docs/linter-requirements/_index.md

 ---
-title: Linters Requirements
+title: Linter Requirements
 description: To maintain optimal code quality, this project employs linters which require a specific IDE configuration for effective utilization.
 weight: 400
 ---

-## Linters Requirements
+## Linter Requirements

 This project uses a set of linters to ensure good code quality.
 In order to make proper use of those linters inside an IDE,